Hiroshi Yoshida: Commemorating the 70th anniversary of the death of the master of shin-hanga (modern ukiyo-e)

 Woodcut, paper 24.5×37.3cm

-Another novel thing Yoshida did: transfer what he saw abroad on woodblock printing: from the Yosemite National Park in California to Taj Mahal in India, he painted many places using his unique, subtle style.
+Another novel technique that Yoshida used was to incorporate images from his travels abroad in his woodblock prints: from the Yosemite National Park in California to the Taj Mahal in India, he painted many places using his unique, subtle style.

 El Capitan, The United States Series 1925